Content of Specialization A: Manufacturing and Production Systems

 The course aims to provide students with specific knowledge in the characteristics and operation of: (a) energy production systems, (b) thermal and electrical storage systems and (c) automation systems of energy devices and facilities with the aim of energy saving.

-Content of course B: Automatic Control Systems and Robotics
+Content of Specialization B: Automatic Control Systems and Robotics

 Compulsory First Semester Courses